filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 See [Filecoin Spec](https://spec.filecoin.io/#section-systems.filecoin_mining.miner_collaterals)

+## Gas fees

+You must pay a nominal gas fee for resources used for sealing storage.
+You can set a gas limit, above which a transaction will not execute, allowing for control.

 ## Storage provider deals

 Deals are the core function of the Filecoin network.
 Each deal represents a storage agreement between a client and a provider.